xrarch/mintia/README.md

 # MINTIA

-MINTIA is an overengineered operating system written in a custom programming language for a fictional workstation computer.
+MINTIA is an overengineered operating system written in a custom programming language for a fictional RISC workstation computer.
 Its overall design pays homage to the Windows NT and VMS operating systems, especially its object manager and virtual memory manager, with the capability to swap to disk not only user pages but also kernel stacks, page tables, and even its own kernel code and heap.